-A conflict is likely to happen when a configuration file or an artifact that you have customized has changed during the update.
+A conflict is likely to happen when a configuration file, or an artifact that you have customized has changed during the update.
 If a file or an artifact has conflicts, the update tool does not attempt to merge them.
-In such situation, you need to manually apply the customizations on top of the updated files.
+In such a situation, you need to manually apply the customizations on top of the updated files.

 if there are conflicts identified by the tool, it is mandatory to either resolve them or revert the updates.You cannot proceed further without taking either of the mentioned actions.

 How to minimize Merge Conflicts?¶